detoix/yamnick/README.md

 # Persistence

-Application uses [nact] and persists to postgresql document db via custom [persistence engine]
+Application uses [nact] and persists to postgresql document db with custom [persistence engine]

 # Configuration